Eurooptic

 EuroOptic.com is a privately owned business started in the late 1990s that deals primarily in high-quality optics.
-This business' predominant sales channel is direct e-commerce via the company website, but EuroOptic also maintains company presence on popular public channel stores including eBay, Amazon, and GunBroker.com.
+This business' predominant sales channel is direct e-commerce via the company website, but EuroOptic also maintains a company presence on popular public channel stores including eBay, Amazon, and GunBroker.com.
 EuroOptic is an ATF Class 08 Firearms importer, a DDTC US Department of State exporter, BIS US Department of Commerce exporter, Accuracy International distributor, exclusive Surgeon Rifle distributor, North American distributor for Cadex Defence, a US Military sales distributor for Bushnell Tactical Optics, a US Military sales distributor for Nightforce Optics, has a GSA contract, and is a Master Distributor for Remington Defense.

 Products and Product Lines

-EuroOptic maintains over 150 manufacturer relationships, but is most well known for their relationships with Accuracy International, Schmidt & Bender, Hensoldt, Swarovski Optik, Sitka Gear, Zeiss, Leica, Nightforce, Blaser, Desert Tech, Sako, and Vortex Optics.
+EuroOptic maintains over 150 manufacturer relationships but is most well known for its relationships with Accuracy International, Schmidt & Bender, Hensoldt, Swarovski Optik, Sitka Gear, Zeiss, Leica, Nightforce, Blaser, Desert Tech, Sako, and Vortex Optics.

 RED Shipping

-EuroOptic launched their RED shipping offering in Q3 of 2021.
+EuroOptic launched its RED shipping offering in Q3 of 2021.
 Designed to capitalize on the retailer's extremely large offering of in-stock products, items covered under the RED shipping program ship same day with either a 1-day or 2-day UPS carrier delivery speed, and at no extra charge.